quicwg/base-drafts/draft-ietf-quic-http.md

 The HAS_BODY frame indicates that the HTTP message contains a payload body.
 It is sent after the initial header block on a request, response, or push stream.

 The HAS_BODY frame has no flags and is always empty.
+A HAS_BODY frame with a non-empty payload or flags that are set MUST be treated as a HTTP_MALFORMED_HAS_BODY error.

 ### HEADERS {#frame-headers}